DermDx — software-only AI skin-cancer diagnosis, FDA-pending

 Problem

-The strategic question wasn’t "can we build a better model?" — it was: can we run a multi-year regulatory and clinical-data strategy in parallel with shipping a global imaging platform, without slowing either down?
+The strategic question wasn’t "can we build a better model?" — it was: can we run a multi-year regulatory and clinical-data strategy in parallel with shipping a global imaging platform, without slowing either down? — and can we land it inside complex multi-actor clinical workflows (above) without forcing the hospital to redo its own plumbing?

 Approach

 I designed the work as two parallel tracks — a clinical + regulatory submission for DermDx, and continuous improvements to the underlying DermEngine imaging platform — sharing the same data, the same labeling pipeline, and the same engineering team.
+The model itself is a two-CNN + ViT ensemble with the transformer catching cases the CNNs miss; inference cost is roughly $0.60 per case at 97% sensitivity / 67% specificity.
+The DermaSensor approval became a predicate device for our 510(k) — equal-or-better performance against an approved device puts the FDA timeline at 90 days, not three years.

 - Anchor the clinical bar above dermatologists.